caydenchok/xvault-api/README.md

 }
 ```

+## 🔥 Scaling Your LLMs

+XVault API is designed to help you scale your local LLM deployment:

+- **Load Balancing**: Handle multiple concurrent requests to your local LLMs
+- **Resource Management**: Configure resource allocation for optimal performance
+- **API Standardization**: Present a consistent API regardless of the underlying model
+- **Deployment Flexibility**: Run on a single machine or as part of a larger infrastructure
+- **Production Readiness**: Built with real-world usage patterns in mind

-## Why Choose XVault API?
+## 💡 Why Choose XVault API?

 While there are several tools that provide OpenAI-compatible APIs for local LLMs, XVault API offers unique advantages:

-1. **Focused Design**: Unlike general-purpose tools that try to do everything, XVault API does one thing exceptionally well - providing an OpenAI-compatible interface for Ollama.
+1. **Focused Design**: Unlike general-purpose tools that try to do everything, XVault API does one thing exceptionally well - providing a scalable OpenAI-compatible interface for Ollama.

 2. **Minimal Learning Curve**: Get up and running in minutes with simple commands and clear documentation.